Test and Tag is the name given to the process of checking the safety of portable electrical appliances.

 How often should appliances be tested and tagged?

 The Australian Standards recommend particular test and tag frequencies based on the type of environment the appliance resides in.
 Sometimes, this might differ depending on a workplaces individual risk assessment.
+The frequency can range from 1 year up to 5 years.

 To arrange for a free quote send us an email or give us a call.